trevp/tripledh/tripledh.md

 All keypairs must use the same (EC)DH parameters, so that the `DH()` function is defined between all public keys.

-In some TripleDH variants we assume Bob has additional data (signature, extra ephemeral public key).
-These add security in cases where Bob is offline and Alice is performing an asynchronous key agreement, as explained below.
+In some TripleDH variants the Alice and Bob roles are symmetric, and the parties assign themselves roles based on any signal available (e.g. the initiator of the protocol may be Alice; or they may assign roles by comparing public keys).
+In the "signed ephemeral" variants Bob is assumed to be offline, with Alice sending the first encrypted message.

+After exchanging public keys the parties calculate shared session keys which can be used to exchange mutually authenticated messages with forward secrecy, as shown below.

 2.4.
 Minimal TripleDH
 -